 Using Nanoclays in Tennis Balls and Car Tyres

-Nano changes are scheduled inside tyres as well.
+Nano changes are scheduled inside tires as well.
 Companies such as Inmat and Nanocor produce nanoparticles of clay that can be mixed with plastics and synthetic rubber to create an airtight surface.
 Inmat’s nanoclay has already been used as a sealant for “double core” tennis balls produced by sports manufacturer Wilson.
 The Double Core balls are said to have twice the bounce because the nano-particles lock in air more effectively.
-Inmat, which was originally set up in co-operation with Michelin, the world’s leading tyre manufacturer, believes the same technology could be used to seal the inside of tyres, reducing the amount of butyl rubber required and making tyres lighter, cheaper and cooler running.
+Inmat, which was originally set up in co-operation with Michelin, the world’s leading tire manufacturer, believes the same technology could be used to seal the inside of tires, reducing the amount of butyl rubber required and making tires lighter, cheaper and cooler running.

 The real prize is to replace rubber altogether.
-One option is a super lightweight nanomaterial known as an aerogel, which was proposed as a solid tyre material for the Mars lander (in the end they went with normal tyres).
+One option is a super lightweight nanomaterial known as an aerogel, which was proposed as a solid tire material for the Mars lander (in the end they went with normal tires).
 As the name suggests, aerogels are largely composed of air (98%) - billions of nano-air bubbles in a silica matrix.
 Besides being light, aerogels are extremely heat resistant and make exceptional insulators.
-University of Missouri- Rolla (USA) chemists claim to have developed a new waterproof aerogel that could be used in place of tyre-rubber.
-At least one tyre company, Goodyear, holds a patent on a tyre that incorporates silica aerogels for its tread.
-The global tyre market is dominated by five multinational firms: Michelin, Bridgestone, Goodyear, Continental and Sumitomo.
-In 2001, the top 5 tyre manufacturers accounted for over two-thirds of global tyre sales.
+The University of Missouri- Rolla (USA) chemists claim to have developed a new waterproof aerogel that could be used in place of tire-rubber.